 - curl -fsSL https://get.docker.com/gpg | sudo apt-key add -

-- Line 2: Upgrade all packages and brings the system up to date.If you’re not familiar with CloudInit, let’s run through what this does.
+- 2nd Line: Upgrade all packages and brings the system up to date.If you’re not familiar with CloudInit, let’s run through what this does.

-- Line 3: If the updates on line 5 require a reboot, go ahead and do it.
+- 3rd Line: If the updates on line 5 require a reboot, go ahead and do it.

-- Line 6: Fetch the Docker install script from the docker website and pipe it into sh, which then proceeds to install Docker for us.
+- 6th Line: Fetch the Docker install script from the docker website and pipe it into sh, which then proceeds to install Docker for us.

-- Line 7: Install the Docker GPG keychain, ensuring that container images are fetched securely from the official Docker Hub registry.
+- 7th Line: Install the Docker GPG keychain, ensuring that you have fetched the container images securely from the official Docker Hub registry.

 Shortly after you’ve booted up the server, you should be able to SSH into the server using your SSH key.
-Depending on the number (and types) of updates that were installed, your server may or may not reboot (Line 3 above) and you may need to log back in using SSH.
+Depending on the number (and types) of updates, your server may or may not reboot (Line 3 above) and you may need to log back in using SSH.

-After CloudInit is done, you should now be up and running with Docker:
+After you have finished with CloudInit, you should now be up and running with Docker:

 $ sudo docker ps